pelish8/js.Optional/README.md

 1. ``` empty() ``` - Returns an empty Optional.
 1. ``` of() ``` - Returns an Optional describing the specified value, if non-null, otherwise returns an empty Optional.
 1. ``` ofNullable() ``` - Returns an Optional describing the specified value, if non-null, otherwise returns an empty Optional.

+# Contributing

+Found a bug or missing feature?
+Please open an [issue](https://github.com/pelish8/js.optional/issues)!

+Send your feedback.
+Send your pull requests.
+All contributions are appreciated!

+# License

+js.optional may be freely distributed under the MIT license.